Freelance Interpreter/Cultural Advisor

 In the aftermath of the Christchurch terror attack, Mustafa has also used his language skills to interpret for the Dunedin and Christchurch courts, Stopping Violence, Catholic services, the Dunedin police, Dunedin City Council, lawyers and the Minister of Health.
-Most recently, he supported the victims of the mosque attacks at the terrorist’s sentencing hearing.

 Inspired by dedication and kindness

 His journey towards becoming an interpreter started when he first met AUT’s interpreting staff, says Mustafa who is Palestinian and has lived in New Zealand since 2001.